alienfist/comfyui-flask-webui/README.md

 ## Introduce
 An offline image generation website, converts Comfyui workflow into website functionality, making it easier to use.

+<p style="color:red;">Tips:</p>
+This project was written for a friend.
+The code needs to be stripped of some settings, and it is expected to upload all the code within 30 days.

 **Website Features：**

 1. **Stickers** Generate stickers from a photo